jeremyNg/shell-novice/_episodes/05-pipefilter.md

 > the contents of `lengths.txt`.
 {: .callout}

+## Chaining shell commands with pipes
+To find the file with the fewest line earlier, we first had used `wc -l` to count the number of lines in each file and stored the results in `length.txt`.
+We then sorted the length using `sort -n` and wrote the reults to another file `sorted-length.txt` before using `head -n 1` to find extract the first line.

 If you think this is confusing, you're in good company: even once you understand what `wc`, `sort`, and `head` do, all those intermediate files make it hard to follow what's going on.

-We can make it easier to understand by running `sort` and `head` together:
+Instead, we can make it easier to understand by running `sort` and `head` together after writing the output of `wc -l` to `lengths.txt`:

 ~~~
-$ sort -n lengths.txt | head -n 1
+$sort -n lengths.txt | head -n 1
 ~~~
 {: .bash}